Logo-jmdc

 Original Article

-Prevalence of Menstrual Disorders and its Relationship with Resilience of Individuals Following COVID-19 Vaccination in Women Covered by Comprehensive Health Centers in Shahrekord, Iran: A Case-control Study
+Prevalence of Menstrual Disorders and Their Association With Resilience Among Women Following COVID-19 Vaccination in Shahrekord, Iran

 Abstract